-No matter if you are simply grabbing a bite to eat at Baja Betty’s, having a drink at Mo’s, or dancing at Rich’s, it is likely you will run into people you know.
-Out of control partying can hurt reputations, put a label on someone’s character, impact the way people see each other, or hurt friendships.
+No matter if you are simply grabbing a bite to eat at Baja Betty’s, having a drink at Mo’s, or dancing at Rich’s, you will likely run into people you know.
+Out-of-control partying can hurt reputations, put a label on someone’s character, impact the way people see each other, or hurt friendships.
 Partying is completely fine…as long as it is in moderation.
 The unhealthy part is when it becomes extreme; out of control, hurting your relationships, and putting yourself at risk.

-Here are a few signs you need to cut back on partying:
+A few signs you need to cut back on partying in the gayborhood:

 The “What Happened Last Night?”
 Thought (Again): You wake up again the next day after parting with no memory of getting home, difficulty recalling exactly what happened and your stomach sinks hoping that you didn’t do another thing you’d regret.
 You try to piece together the night, but are lost without any answers.
 You end up hearing parts of the story through your friends, finding pictures on Facebook and on SDPix.com, and/or reading the random text messages you sent out from the night before.